 If you're not intimidated by these warnings, then day trading might be right you.
 If you are wary, it might be best to stick with more traditional investing strategies, which offer more balanced risks and rewards.

-For more information about trading and the stock market, follow the links on the next page.
+For more information about trading and the stock market, follow the links below.